Microbiology, Immunology, and Human Health in Space

 Immune Systems and Microbiomes for Spaceflight

 This is the second session of the Exploring Bioastronautics Research at Ohio State series, presented by the Human Performance Collaborative and Starlab, and will be held on Friday, December 12, 2025.
-Speakers will have five minutes for questions following their fifteen-minute presentations.
+Each speaker will give a 15-minute presentation, and audience questions will be addressed during two dedicated Q&A sessions—one after the industry presentations and another after the academic and government presentations.

 • 1:00 PM – 1:10 PM: Welcome and Starlab / Human Performance Collaborative Overview